 The UH Clinical Research Center (CRC) works closely with internal and external stakeholders to build and continuously improve policies, practices, programs, initiatives, and resources that support the UH system’s commitment to diversity, equity, and inclusion through social justice and equity norms.

 Our staff is encouraged to learn about diversity, equity, and inclusion through internal programs and classes that explore topics, including bias in healthcare, race, ethnicity, and culture, religion, sexual orientation and gender identity, age, ability (i.e., mental, physical), and socioeconomic status.
-We grow personally and professionally through exposure to topics outside the normal scope of work and provide an exceptional clinical research participant experience and a safe work environment for our diverse growing team.
+We grow personally and professionally through exposure to topics outside the normal scope of work in order to provide an exceptional clinical research participant experience.

 - UH is committed to equity and inclusion with all of our patients and families, our physicians, our workforce, our business partners and the communities that we serve.

 - We will enhance our cultural competency by educating, recognizing and celebrating the value of diverse cultures, beliefs and identities.

 UH Diversity Vision Statement